celiao/rtsimple/README.rst

     >>> response['alternate_ids']
     {'imdb': '1951264'}

-..
-If you like this wrapper, and would like access to even more movie and TV data, check out *tmdbsimple* <https://pypi.python.org/pypi/tmdbsimple>, a wrapper for The Movie Database API v3, developed by the same author.
+If you like this wrapper, and would like access to even more movie and TV data, check out *tmdbsimple* https://pypi.python.org/pypi/tmdbsimple, a wrapper for The Movie Database API v3.